5 Steps To Creating a Sleep Routine that Actually Works for You

 What are you and/or your family going to eat?
 What are you going to wear?
 Are there any important things you need to do or appointments/events you need to prepare for or leave extra time for?

 No matter when you do this throughout the day, it's important to get it done.
-You can use a planner, a notebook or journal, your phone or whatever works best to help your get a handle on what's coming up next so you can focus on preparing for sleep.
+You can use a planner, a notebook or journal, your phone, or whatever works best to help you get a handle on what's coming up next so you can focus on preparing for sleep.

 Being able to fall asleep at your scheduled time each night isn’t just about deciding on a good sleeping time and reducing the time you spend napping.
 It can also help to do a few things each night that relax your body and your mind in time for sleep (we all know this is essential for children, but did you know it's great for you too?).